 Write-Offs Uncle Sam Wishes You’d Forget

-Now that tax time is just around the corner, we wanted to remind you of all the great tax benefits you can take advantage of once you’re a homeowner.
+We wanted to remind you of all the great tax benefits you can take advantage of once you’re a homeowner.
 It makes homeownership more affordable!

-These tax breaks that can shave off thousands of dollars from your IRS bill … but you need to be a homeowner first.
+These tax breaks can shave off thousands of dollars from your IRS bill … but you need to be a homeowner first.
 Remember to always consult with your tax advisor.

 • Mortgage interest.
 Interest paid on home loans is deductible up to $1 million for a principal residence plus a second home.
 You’ll need to itemize your income taxes in order to claim this.
 Don’t just fill out the 1040-EZ without doing the math first to see whether itemizing or the standard deduction will result in the lowest tax bill – or highest refund – for you.